Qumulo/docs/azure-guide/getting-started-qumulo-scalable-file-service.md

    b.
 Select a **Resource group** or click **Create new**.

       {% include note.html content="A _resource group_ is a container that holds related Azure resources.
-We recommend creating a resource group exclusive to your Qumulo infrastructure." %}
+We recommend creating resource groups exclusive to your Qumulo infrastructure." %}

 1. In the **Azure resource details** section: